Search for...

 You can also support The Recursive’s mission with a pick-any-amount, one-time donation. 👍

 Ana Marija is the Editor-in-Chief of The Recursive.
 Even though her beginnings go back to mainstream media, her passion for technology prevailed.
-She polished her journalistic and editorial craft at Croatia's Netokracija, where she covered topics from startups and software development to AI and blockchain.
-She oversaw the production of various video and content projects, as well as community events - but most of all she enjoys sharing valuable experiences of the startup founders, developers, and technology experts.
+She polished her journalistic and editorial craft at Croatia's Netokracija, where she covered topics from startups life to software development.
+She oversaw the production of various video and content projects, as well as community events - but most of all she enjoys sharing valuable experiences of the founders, developers, and technology experts.